 First, most gyms do not cater to your serious gym goer; therefore, equipment is extremely limited.

-Secondly, trap bar deadlifts are not well known.
+Secondly, trap bar deadlifts are not well known compared to the barbell deadlift.
 Performing them is just out of the question.

 Not performing the trap bar deadlift would definitely leave out some key benefits you would be skipping out on.